 If the Signal Line crosses the MACD Line from below, it indicates a buy signal, and if it crosses from above, it indicates a sell signal.

-Note: Combining the crossover strategy with other technical tools, such as support and resistance levels, increases the validity of the signals.
+Note: Combining the crossover strategy with other technical analysis concepts such as support and resistance increases the reliability of thismacd forex trading strategy’s signals.
+In addition, professional traders use concepts like price correction or candle structure alongside these techniques to enhance trading accuracy.

 Changes in the histogram bars on higher timeframes (daily and 4H) indicate shifts in buyer/seller strength.